 25 percent of traffic deaths in North Carolina in 2020 were the result of drunk driving.

 What are some Common Injuries in Drunk Driving Accidents?

 Given the drunk driver’s inability to control the vehicle, drunk driving accidents can result in serious and even life-threatening injuries.

 Common injuries in drunk driving accidents include:

 - Loss of limbs (amputations)

 - Internal bleeding and organ injuries

 In the most heartbreaking situations, drunk driving accidents can result in death.
-In these cases, a Raleigh wrongful death lawyer may be able to help surviving loved ones fight for justice.
+In these cases, a wrongful death lawyer may be able to help surviving loved ones fight for justice.

-Proving Fault in Drunk Driving Cases
+How to Prove Fault in a Drunk Driving Accident Case

 In personal injury cases (including claims for drunk driving accidents), you must prove four important things: